 Bat ear correction or otoplasty is an operation to correct prominent (or bat ears) and place them closer to the head.
-Other problems can also be corrected, such as large ears or “lop” ears.
-Prominent ears, particularly in children, can lead to self consciousness and the individual being teased.
-For this reason, bat ear correction prior to commencing school is often sought.BEFORE AND AFTER PHOTOS
+Dr. Drielsma can also correct other issues, such as large ears or “lop” ears.
+Prominent ears, particularly in children, can lead to self-consciousness and teasing.
+For this reason, many seek bat ear correction prior to commencing school.BEFORE AND AFTER PHOTOS

-Bat ear correction is usually performed through an incision behind the ear, although other incisions may be used depending on individual surgical requirements.
-Permanent or dissolving stitches may be used.
-Although possible to do under local anaesthetic, otoplasty, particularly in children, is usually done as a day stay procedure under a light anaesthetic.
+Dr. Drielsma performs bat ear correction through an incision behind the ear.
+However individual surgical requirements may require other incisions.
+Dr. Drielsma uses both permanent and dissolving stitches.
+Although possible to do under local anesthetic, otoplasty, particularly in children, is usually done as a day stay procedure under a light anesthetic.
 Recovery is quick and pain is minimal.
-A head bandage is worn for a week.
-Results are excellent and lead to a boost in self image and confidence.
+Patients require a head bandage for a week.
+Results are excellent and lead to a boost in self-image and confidence.

-When contemplating otoplasty for a child, the age when the operation is performed is dependent upon patient preference.
-Commonly the surgery is done prior to school age (under 5), but this surgery is requested at all ages.
+When contemplating otoplasty for a child, the age depends on patient preference.
+Dr. Drielsma commonly performs this surgery prior to school age (under 5).
+However many age groups request this surgery.

 Important points to remember before proceeding with surgery